demisto/content/Packs/Alexa/Integrations/AlexaV2/README.md

 Alexa provides website ranking information that can be useful in determining if the domain in question has a strong web presence.
 V2
 This integration was integrated and tested with Alexa Rank Indicator V2

+##### New: Alexa Rank Indicator v2
+- Using the Alexa API rank.
+- Domains which are not in Alexa DB, are considered "Unknown" instead of "Suspicious".
+- If the domain doesn't exist there is an error.
+- Default values changed: 1000 for ```Top Domain Threshold``` and unspecified for ```Suspicous Domain Threshold```

 ## Configure Alexa Rank Indicator V2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.